 1 teaspoon apple cider vinegar

 Whip the chickpea water about 5 minutes until peaks form.
-Combine almond milk, coconut oil, rice malt syrup and vanilla extract in a small bowl and whisk.
 Add flours, oats, milled chia seed, ground cinnamon, baking powder and sea salt to a large mixing bowl and stir to combine.
-Add the wet ingredients to the dry ingredients and whisk until combined.
-Gently stir in apple cider vinegar.
+Add the wet ingredients to the dry ingredients and stir until combined.
 Fold in whipped aquafaba.
 Set batter aside while your waffle iron heats.
 When the waffle iron is hot, brush with oil and pour on sufficient batter, about ¼ cup.
 Cook until slightly brown.
 As you make the other waffles, keep the cooked waffles warm in a moderately heated oven arranged in a single layer for crispness.
 Serve with toppings you prefer, like fresh fruit, fruit compote, coconut yogurt and maple syrup.
 Leftovers can be frozen in zip bags, kept up to 3 weeks and reheated in a toaster.